South Pacific Region

 Building strong foundations to ensure the future of localized response

 Field Ready is laying the groundwork for a strong localized response to future disasters by recruiting and training local engineers in humanitarian response and making.
 Field Ready is also mapping and engaging with local manufacturers that include a variety of sectors - from high-tech plastics factories to metalwork, molding and casting, woodwork and traditional handicrafts industries.

-Localizing manufacturing for disaster preparation and response starts with networked manufacturers.
-Field Ready is leading the way in mapping and networking these manufacturers so that humanitarian aid can be made where and when it's needed across the South Pacific region.
+Field Ready is leading the way in collaborating with communities, local businesses, government and the development agencies so that aid can be made where and when it's needed across the South Pacific.